Petroleum and Natural Gas Engineering, Minor

 You Might Like This Program If...

-• You enjoy combining disciplines such as geology, physics, and mathematics to solve complex problems of importance to society.
+• You enjoy combining disciplines such as geology, chemistry, physics, and mathematics to solve complex problems of importance to society.

 • You want to use science and engineering principles to tackle the challenges of global energy demands.